 This is the first camera with a coupled rangefinder.
-Below the lens is a mechanism with tiny mirrors which produces a split image.
+Below the lens is a mechanism with tiny mirrors and lenses which produces a split image.
 By turning a knob on the side of the base board, the lens panel moves forward.
-The rangefinder is coupled with this movement and when the image in the finder is not 'broken' anymore, the camera is focused correctly.
+The rangefinder is coupled with this movement and when the horizontal lines in the finder are aligned the camera is focused correctly.

 The No. 3A Autographic Kodak Special with rangefinder takes pictures of 3 1/4 x 5 1/2 inch (about 8 x 14 cm) on A122 size roll film.
 The 'A' in A122 indicates that Autographic film should be used.
 This film permitted the photographer to write some notes on the film, which could be printed on the photo.
 A little door on the back of the camera gave access to the film.
 A small stylus was provided to write on the film.
 Read my article about the autographic feature (in Dutch).